Njugen/tabflower/README.md

     export default TabManagementView
 ``

-and imported into any pageview like this:
+and used by any pageview like this:

 ``
     // This module would be located in this file: /tabeon/src/components/modules/tabManagementModule.jsx